Fading Rays: Tampa Bay on brink of ALCS collapse vs Astros - WHIZ News

 These Rays seem like the good guys to most of baseball against the Astros, whose involvement in a sign-stealing scandal was fully revealed last offseason.

+“I think we’ve turned a lot of people, whether they like us or not, into baseball fans,” Houston manager Dusty Baker said.
+“We’ve brought enough excitement for the people who were turned off by events of this year.”

-Good guys or not, Tampa Bay has only one chance left to do what seemed inevitable merely three days ago.
+The Rays could still be the good guys, or they just might not be good enough.
+Either way, Tampa Bay has only one chance left to do what seemed inevitable merely three days ago.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports